 - Sugar-free diet.
 If you have Hashimoto’s, eating too much sugar can increase inflammation, provoke autoimmune thyroid flares, throw blood sugar out of balance, create dysfunction in gut health and gut bacteria, and create hormone deficiencies and excesses.

 - Paleo diet.
 The paleo diet attempts to mimic the eating patterns of our early ancestors with an emphasis on whole, unprocessed foods.
-The Autoimmune Paleo Diet aims to decrease foods that cause inflammation and damage to the gut.
+The Autoimmune Paleo Diet (AIP) aims to avoid foods that cause inflammation and damage to the gut.

 - Dairy-free diet.
 Dairy is one of the most problematic foods for people with Hashimoto’s, and eliminating it can help reduce bloating, diarrhea, and acid reflux.